 Description and Biology

 The only references to the feeding habits of A. flavipennis include feeding on the roots of grasses, corn, sorgham, and wheat.
 Other scarab grubs are sometimes pests of pine seedlings and boxwoods in nurseries, and it would not be surprising if A. flavipennis did feed some on the roots of shrubs and trees especially in the fall when annual grasses are dying back.
+Adults in the genus Anomala are called cockchafers that feed on foliage and flowers of various plants.

 If Anomala flavipennis grubs become a nuisance in turf (more than 10 grubs per square foot), an insecticide labeled for insect control in home yards should give adequate control.
 Because they are atracted to lights, adults can be killed by using a light bulb suspended over a pan of soapy water at night.